 They easily fall in to my top three bands to see live.
 Also, they’re babies!
 Born in the late ’80s.
 I know.
 MIND.
 BLOWN.

 And, they have a sense of humor.
 This is one of my favorite videos (they’re not even in it; though you’ll recognize the actors!):

 PS: As much as I try, I’m not digging their third release, Wilder Mind, which was an intentional departure from their regular music’s sound and style.
 I appreciate that Mumford & Sons wanted to stretch themselves musically, and it’s cool that they can sound SO different.
 But, no. I’m patiently waiting for a “returned to their roots” album.

 The Avett Brothers fall into a similar indie folk category as Mumford & Sons, but with a little more bluegrass and a slight southern (North Carolina, to be exact — you’ll hear it in words like time) twang.
 Yes, there’s a banjo.
 And a piano.
 And guitar.
 There’s also a stand up bass, and they all hop around instruments like musical geniuses.

 Plus, their lyrics and songwriting are quite eloquent, and catchy!
 A difficult combo, even for the best of musicians.

 Like “I and Love and You” (from the album of the same name):

 And, “Head Full of Doubt/Road Full of Promise” (also from I and Love and You):

-That last video is from Another Day, Another Time—a documentary-style performance show, based upon the music from the movie Inside Llewyn Davis.
-It’s amazing, and includes other familiar folk/alt rock artists like Marcus Mumford, Oscar Isaac, The Punch Brothers, Jack White and more.
+That last video is from Another Day, Another Time — a documentary-style performance show, based upon the music from the movie Inside Llewyn Davis.
+It’s amazing, and includes other familiar folk/alt rock artists and performers like Marcus Mumford, Oscar Isaac, The Punch Brothers, Jack White and more.

 After getting “Riptide” stuck in my head for three days, I decided to find out more about Australian singer/songwriter Vance Joy (another ’80s baby).